Invented in 1984, PowerPoint is the public-speaking software used everywhere from the classroom to the board room, but it is often not used well!

 Make eye contact with your audience and speak with conviction.

-Remember that the best presentations do more than merely present information; they challenge the audience to think.
+Remember that the best presentations do more than just present information; they challenge the audience to think.

 Don't get carried away with special effects and animations.
 Good designers believe that LESS IS MORE.